Saraki Seeks Prosecution of Kwara Gov’s Aide over Malicious, Libelious Publication

 Hammed Shittu in Ilorin

-A former President of the Senate, Dr. Bukola Saraki, has called for the prosecution of the Special Assistant on New Media to Governor AbdulRahman AbdulRazaq of Kwara State, Mr. Fafoluyi Olayinka Michael, over alleged malicious and defamatory publication against his personality.
+Former President of the Senate, Dr. Bukola Saraki, has called for the prosecution of the Special Assistant on New Media to the Governor AbdulRahman AbdulRazaq of Kwara State, Mr. Fafoluyi Olayinka Michael, over alleged malicious and defamatory publication against his personality.

-Fafoluyi had on January 29, 2023 alleged on his Facebook page that: “Police overpower Saraki’s assassin, Ojulari, on the attempt to kill All Progressives Congress (APC) candidate for Ilorin West/Asa federal constituency, Muktar Shagaya, at APC rally in Ilorin.”
+Olayinka had on January 29, 2023, published on his FaceBook page that “police overpowers Saraki’s assassin, Ojulari on the attempt to kill All Progressives Congress’ candidate (APC) for Ilorin West/Asa Federal Constituency, Mr. Muktar Shagaya at APC rally in Ilorin.”

-But, the APC candidate for Ilorin West/Asa federal constituency in the forthcoming election, Shagaya, denied the allegation made against Saraki on his FaceBook page.

-Shagaya, on his Facebook page, said: “This is categorically untrue.
-We urge perpetrators of such fake news to cease and desist from trying to heat up the polity of the good people of Asa/Ilorin-West unnecessarily.”
+He said on his FaceBook page: “This is categorically untrue.
+We urge perpetrators of such fake news to seize and desist from trying to heat up the polity of the good people of Asa/Ilorin-West unnecessarily.”

-However, Saraki, in a petition addressed to the Inspector General of Police (IG), Mr. Alkali Baba, on Tuesday and made available to journalists in Ilorin stated that: “This publication is not only false, malicious and destructive, it is a deliberate attempt to malign the person of the former number three man in the country, expose him and his family to ridicule, and needlessly incite public hatred against his person and his family.”
+However, Saraki in a petition he addressed to the Inspector General of Police, Mr. Alkali Baba, yesterday stated that “this publication is not only false, malicious, and destructive.
+It is a deliberate attempt to malign the person of the former number three man in the country, expose him and his family to ridicule, and needlessly incite public hatred against his person and his family.”

-The petition, which was signed by Saraki’s aide on Security Matters, Alhaji Tajudeen Alabi, said: “This false information is also a criminal defamation that is capable of provoking the numerous supporters of Dr. Saraki in Kwara State, in particular, and Nigeria as a whole.
+The petition, which was signed by Saraki’s Aide on Security Matters, Mr. Tajudeen Alabi, said: “This false information is also a criminal defamation that is capable of provoking the numerous supporters of Dr. Saraki in Kwara State, in particular, and Nigeria as a whole.

 Saraki added: “What this means is that Fafoluyi simply fabricated the falsehood that he published.
 Dr. Saraki is a responsible Nigerian who does not associate with any individual of shady character or anybody capable of assassinating or sponsoring the assassination of any individual.